dhirajnikam/fint/README.md

 3. **Set up Firebase**
    - Create a Firebase project
    - Enable Authentication and Firestore
-   - Update `src/firebase/config.js` with your Firebase config
+   - Create a `.env` file in the project root and add your Firebase config values (see Environment Variables section)

 4. **Start the development server**
    ```bash